English level C1 (Advanced) is the fifth CEFR English language level.

 - Adding emphasis - inversion with negative adverbials

 Other English levels

 For more information about each English level and study targets, choose one of the six levels below:

 You can also develop faster by taking English courses with qualified English teachers.

 English for Work and English Exams

-You may now want to focus on specific areas, such as:
+You may now want to focus on specific areas: